-On behalf of, I hereby certify to our inte ntion to address the goals established by the Housing Authority of the City of Erie regarding the l area residents, minorities, and women, and the utilization of minority businesses and project area businesses, in accordance with the Housing Authority of the City of Erie's police Opportunities for Low-Income Persons.
+On behalf of, I hereby certify to our intention to address the goals established by the Housing Authority of the City of Erie regarding the hiring of project area residents, minorities, and women, and the utilization of minority businesses and project area businesses, in accordance with the Housing Authority of the City of Erie's policy for Economic Opportunities for Low-Income Persons.
 Attached hereto is a listing of current employees by date of hire.
-No one will be the time scheduled for the opening of bids and the date of contract award, to Authority's Economic Opportunity Policy.
+No one will be hired between the time scheduled for the opening of bids and the date of contract award, to circumvent the Authority's Economic Opportunity Policy.
 Company Signature Date